Tousif18/ai-task-manager/README.md

 │── vectorizer.pkl             # TF-IDF vectorizer for text features
 │── requirements.txt           # Dependencies for reproducibility
 │── app_screenshot.png         # Preview image of the Streamlit app
-│── README.md                  # Project documentation (you are here 😉)
+│── README.md                  # Project documentation (you are here)
 ```

 ---